Failure is the Terrain

 Acceptance changed everything.

-I am now more comfortable with Failure’s presence.
-More than that—Failure has become the companion who asks the questions I avoid, who points to what isn’t working before I waste months pretending otherwise.
-Failure makes me look closer, push further, identify what actually gives the work its spine.
+Now, there is tolerance with Failure’s presence.
+More than that, Failure has become the companion who asks the questions I avoid, who points to what isn’t working.
+Failure makes me look closer, push further, identify what actually gives the work its eloquence.

 What I once mistook for an ending is really just the middle of the process.